adam-oa/quill-placeholder-module-full/README.md

+# Why was this forked?

-# This has been forked to expose typescript for compilation as part of build.
-Otherwise it is identical to original
+* Expose typescript for compilation as part of build.
+* Compatability with Quill 2

+This is maintained for elementsuite software but of course anyone is welcome to it :)

 # quill-placeholder-module
 Quill module for adding placeholders.
 [Demo](https://codepen.io/jspaine/pen/MozyNp)